Code-Institute-Submissions/dublin_intercambio/README.md

 3. Try to submit the form with an invalid email address and verify that a relevant error message appears.
 4. Try to submit the form with all inputs valid and verify that is accepted.
 (Please note as this is a milestone 1 project, the form is not fullying working and therefore the data is not submitted).

+### Accessibility
+In addition to all the above testing I also checked my site with accessibilty tools in the inspector.
+While the mockup's featured white text on the transparent yellow backgrounds and my mentor believed there to be enough contract, it was still flagged as not a good contract specifically on the hero image text on the home page and the contact form.
+So I madea a decision to swap the color of this text to the red within the colour scheme as that scored higher on the accessibilty tests and was still within the agreed theme.

 ## Deployment